-Dr. Cathy: Kidney failure is either chronic or acute, which means long-term or just started, and is often called kidney insufficiency.
+Kidney failure is either chronic or acute, which means long-term or recently started, and is often called kidney insufficiency.
 Because the kidneys’ job is to filter the blood of toxins normally produced in the body, when the kidneys don’t work optimally, they stop filtering these toxins.
-These can build up in the blood and lead to vomiting, dehydration, seizures and eventually, death.
+These can build up in the blood and lead to vomiting, dehydration, seizures, and eventually death.

 What causes kidney failure in dogs?

-Dr. Cathy: Kidney failure is “multi-factorial”meaning it has many causes that seem to build up together; so only one factor will not necessarily cause a dog to go into kidney failure.
-There is a genetic predisposition in some dogs, while some dogs are born with just one kidney, like some humans.
-However, the major factors involve diet, chemicals, medications, pollution, and other diseases like infection, diabetes and cancer.
+Kidney failure is “multi-factorial,” meaning it has many causes that seem to build up together, so only one factor will not necessarily cause a dog to have kidney failure.
+Some dogs have a genetic predisposition, while some dogs are born with just one kidney, like some humans.
+However, the major factors involve diet, chemicals, medications, pollution, and other diseases like infection, diabetes, and cancer.

-Dr. Cathy: Kidney failure does not top the charts of common canine diseases; about 1 in every 100 dogs suffers from kidney failure.
+Kidney failure does not top the charts of common canine diseases; about one in every 100 dogs suffers from kidney failure.
 However, if you happen to be the owner of that one dog, it can be devastating.